mariusbancila/moneycpp/README.md

 * It should be possible for users to add new (virtual) currencies and countries.
 * Format and parse monetary values.

+## Overview
+The library is built around several core components:
+* `money` that holds a monetary value
+* `currency_unit` that contains currency information for a monetary value as per ISO 4217
+* `country_unit` that contains country information in relation to currencies, as per ISO 3166-1
+* rounding algorithms - that specify how values are rounded, and policies - that specify how monetary values are rounded using a rounding algorithm

 ## Library API
 The following are examples for using the library: